golang-design/history/README.md

 ## Disclaimer

-- Most of the texts are written as my _personal_ understanding based on public sources
+- Most of the texts are written as _subjective_ understanding based on public sources
 - **Factual and typo errors may occur.**
 Referring to the original link if some text conflicts to your understanding
-- [PR](https://github.com/golang-design/history/pulls)s are very welcome for new content, bug and typo fixes
+- [PR](https://github.com/golang-design/history/pulls)s are very welcome for new content submission, bug fixes, and typo fixes
 - Use [Issues](https://github.com/golang-design/history) for discussions

 ## Sources

-There are many sources for digging the documents that relate to Go's historical design.
-There are some of the official sources:
+There are many sources for digging the documents that relate to Go's historical design, and here are some of the official sources:

 - [blog.golang.org](https://blog.golang.org)
 - [dev.golang.org](https://dev.golang.org)